 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Required ResourcesThe core material that will be covered within the course is available on MyUni.
-However, it is also a requirement that you obtain a copy of the following text and that you supplement your studies of the core material with the text:
+However, it is also a requirement that you obtain a copy of one of the following texts and that you supplement your studies of the core material with one of these texts:

 2) Stulz, René M. Risk Management and Derivatives, 1st Edition.
 Cengage Learning.
 2003.
 ISBN-13: 9780538861014 / ISBN-10: 0538861010

 Either text is suitable, you do not need to purchase both.

 Recommended Resources1) Crouhy, Michel; Dan Galai and Robert Mark.
 The Essentials of Risk Management, 2nd Edition.
 McGrawHill 2014.

 2) Crouhy, Michel; Dan Galai and Robert Mark.
 Risk Management, 1st Edition.
 McGrawHill 2000.

 3) Brealey, Richard; Stewart Myers, Franklin Allen.
 Principles of Corporate Finance.
 11th Edition, McGrawHill 2013

 4) John C. Hull.
 Options, Futures and Other Derivatives, 9th Edition, Pearson 2015.